ee538/AutoGradingScript/README.md

 - 1.10.
 Type yes to clean temporary files.
 Finally remove the `AutoGradingScipt` folder from the repo.

+- 1.11.
+Manually set the Assignment repo as a template and deploy the GitHub classroom.
+Post it on Piazza.

 ### 2. Repos Needed

 To use this grading script, 3 repos are needed.